leftxs/leftxs.org/content/posts/wtd.md

 ### Git

-Use a githook to remind you to do documentation and also for basic checks.
+Use a githook to remind you to do documentation and for basic checks.

 ![Githook Example](/img/screen_githook_example.png)